alonisser/haavarot/README.md

 #hey there
 ------------------
-*haavarot*: a project showing goverment budget transfer orders in Israel
+<h2>haavarot</h2>: a project showing goverment budget transfer orders in Israel

 information (currently only 2011) from csv data file published in Israel [govermental data site][d1].

-inspiration from [Israel public knowledge workshop][d2] and also this [blog post][d3].
+inspiration from [Israel public knowledge workshop][d2] and also from this [blog post][d3].

-Also my first Django project.
+Also experimenting with my first Django project.

 requirements in the requirements.txt file.